TheRealAnonymous008/quartz/content/details/mathematics/algebra/group theory/Regular Group.md

 * A permutation group $G$ acting on $X$ is **semiregular** if no non-identity element of $G$  fixes a point of $X$.
 	* If $G$ is semiregular, then all all orbits have length equal to $G$.
+	* The above also implies that all stabilizers are trivial.
 * A permutation group is **regular** if it is semiregular and [[Transitive Group|transitive]].
 	* If $G$ is regular on $X$, then $|G|=|X|$.
 	* The group $G$ acts on itself regularly.